The American Tubs Walk-in Bath Series

 Standard installation time for a walk-in or handicap bathtub can run between 1-3 days and the cost will depend upon the State in which you reside and the company you choose to work with.

 During your in-home consultation, a representative will assess the walkway from the main entryway of your home, through your house, and into your bathroom.
 They will take into consideration the size of entryways, hallways, and stairways.
-They do this to ensure that your new walk-in tub can fit easily through these areas and without the need for retrofitting or modification of existing structures.
+They do this to ensure that your new walk-in bathtub can fit easily through these areas and without the need for retrofitting or modification of existing bathroom structures.

 American Tubs walk-in bathtubs come with a flangeless design and an extension kit to fit a standard, 60” bathtub footprint.
 This makes the installation of your walk-in tub less complicated and more cost efficient as it eliminates the need for replacing existing tile work.